google/blockly/CONTRIBUTING.md

 All submissions, including submissions by project members, require review.
 We use Github pull requests for this purpose.

+### Browser compatibility
+We care strongly about making Blockly work on all browsers.
+As of 2017 we support IE 10 and 11, Edge, Chrome, Safari, and Firefox.
+We will not accept changes that only work on a subset of those browsers.
+You can check [caniuse.com](https://caniuse.com/) for compatibility information.

 ### The small print
 Contributions made by corporations are covered by a different agreement than the one above, the